 Figure 25.
-Log values of horizontal component 5 percent pseudo-acceleration at frequencies 0.5, 1, and 5 Hz, and PGA, for rock sites in eastern North America.
+Log values of horizontal component 5% pseudo-acceleration at frequencies 0.5, 1, and 5 Hz, and PGA, for rock sites in eastern North America.
 Dots show PSA from simulations, including aleatory uncertainty, for M 5 (light) and M 8 (dark).
-Solid lines show predicted amplitudes from regression equations developed from a simulated database for M 5, 6, 7, and 8.
-From Atkinson and Boore (2006).
-Published with permission of the Seismological Society of America.
+Solid lines show predicted amplitudes from regression equations developed from a simulated database for M 5, 6, 7, and 8 (Atkinson and Boore, 2006).